Trev’s TT Trip 2018 - Part Three - Chinnor to Cornwall via Stonehenge

 This one-minute video clip gives you an idea of what I’m talking about

 Once the coast was in distant sight I navigated towards it via some green lane farmland.
-It was perhaps a little bit too adventurous at times for the road based Metzeler Tourance Next rubber.
+It was perhaps a little bit too adventurous at times for the road based Metzeler Tourance Next rubber as there was a bit of mud in places.

 It was another brilliant experience though and proved worthwhile when it opened out in to some truly stunning views from the clifftops above the Devon and Dorset coasts.